 The ban regarding traveling to Kenya does not exist anymore.
-Presently, travelers are eligible for applying for a visa in Kenya online within a few minutes.
+Presently, travelers are eligible to apply for a visa in Kenya online within a few minutes.
 Nonetheless, the government of the nation may change the requirements based on the need, in case the virus spreads further, in order to ensure its citizens’ health and safety.
-Therefore, it is suggested to keep yourself updated regarding such news before applying for a visa.
+Therefore, it is suggested that you keep yourself updated regarding such news before applying for a visa.

 Restrictions for Entry to Kenya

 The borders of the nation are presently open.
-People from other nations, who wish to visit the nation, can simply apply online for a visa.
-Once the visa is issued, the travelers can enter the nation within 3 months.
-Apart from this, the tourists who have previously been impacted due to the restrictions regarding entry in Kenya are now eligible for rescheduling their canceled tours.
+People from other nations who wish to visit the nation can simply apply online for a visa.
+Once the visa is issued, the travelers can enter the country within 3 months.
+Apart from this, the tourists who have previously been impacted due to the restrictions regarding entry into Kenya are now eligible to reschedule their canceled tours.
 The vouchers that are issued in the name of reimbursement can be utilized within a period of 12 months.